Running a Recipe from Recipe Hub#

 Corpus Poisoning Under Black-Box#

-We also supplement the Recipe Hub with methods that mix and match existing optimziers and problem domains.
-Such as adapting jailbreak methods to corpus poiosning.
+We also supplement the Recipe Hub with methods that mix and match existing optimizers and problem domains, such as adapting jailbreak methods to corpus poisoning.
 For black-box retrievers (e.g. OpenAI embeddings) there are no available gradients.
-We instead use the random-search recipe rs_emb, which mirrors the optimization of the originally LLM jailbreak optimizer by Andriushchenko et al. (2024) but operates on embedding similarity.
+We instead use the random-search recipe rs_emb, which mirrors the optimization of the original LLM-jailbreak optimizer by Andriushchenko et al. (2024) but operates on embedding similarity.
 The same target-vector pattern applies; just point the recipe at an OpenAI encoder:

 from tropt.model.openai.encoder import EncoderOpenAIModel